From School to Homeschool: What, Why & How

 Traditional School: Learning is structured and happens always at defined times at a designated space.

-Traditional School: In a homeschool environment, a teacher-parent ration can be 1:1 and there is very little distractions other than siblings.
+Homeschooling: In a homeschool environment, a teacher-parent ration can be 1:1 and there are very little distractions other than siblings.

 As you can see there is a big difference in the learning style and environment between traditional school and homeschool.
 There is not a hard or fast rule for how long deschooling should last.
 The time period depends on the child and how long it takes them to trust you as the homeschool teacher and gain joy in learning.
 Be patient, flexible, understanding to help them, find joy.